 The New GASB Standard requires that SERS produce an allocation of Net Pension Liability and pension expense (the "Pension Expense") and to recognize proportionate shares for the primary government and component units, including the Authority.
 The Authority's proportionate share of the Net Pension Liability and Pension Expense will be recognized and reported on the Authority's financial statements beginning with the fiscal year ending December 31, 2015.
-The Authority expects that the New GASB Standard will materially alter the Authority's financial statements beginning with the financial statements for the fiscal year ending December 31, 2015, the same being the first fiscal year to which the New Pension Standard applies.
-As a component unit of the State for financial reporting purposes, the Authority will report, among other items related to the New Pension Standard, a proportionate amount of the State's Net Pension Liability and Pension Expense related to SERS.
+The Authority expects that the New GASB Standard will materially alter the Authority's financial statements beginning with the financial statements for the fiscal year ending December 31, 2015, the same being the first fiscal year to which the New GASB Standard applies.
+As a component unit of the State for financial reporting purposes, the Authority will report, among other items related to the New GASB Standard, a proportionate amount of the State's Net Pension Liability and Pension Expense related to SERS.

-SERS has prepared its allocation of the SERS Net Pension Liability for the fiscal years ended June 30, 2013, and June 30, 2014, and the Pension Expense for the fiscal year ended June 30, 2014.
+SERS has prepared allocations of SERS Net Pension Liabilities for fiscal years ended June 30, 2013, June 30, 2014 and June 30, 2015 and Pension Expense for fiscal years ended June 30, 2014 and June 30, 2015.
 The percentage allocated to the Authority (the "Allocation Percentage") in each year was determined by comparing the Authority Contribution to the State Contribution, with certain adjustments, for such years.
 The Allocation Percentage and the resultant allocated Net Pension Liability for such fiscal years are as follows: